Back to Blog

 What Rule-Based Chatbots Are Good For

-- Lead routing: "Are you a new customer or an existing customer?" → routes to different queues
+• Lead routing: "New customer or existing?" → sends to different queues

-- Simple FAQ display: Showing a list of common questions with pre-written answers
+• Simple FAQ display: a static list of common questions with canned answers

-- Form collection: Gathering structured data (name, email, date) in a fixed sequence
+• Form collection: name, email, date, in a fixed order

 Where Rule-Based Chatbots Break Down

-- Open-ended questions: "Can you help me figure out the best option for my situation?" has no scripted answer
+• Open-ended questions: "Can you help me figure out what's right for my situation?" — there's no script for that

-- Multi-turn context: Remembering what was said 3 messages ago and using it to inform the current answer
+• Multi-turn context: remembering what got said three messages back and using it now

 What Is an AI Agent?